Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Real Data Application

 In the evaluation based on the (A)IPCW metric (left panel), the AIPCW estimator is assessed using the AIPCW-based coverage, while the other three methods are evaluated through IPCW-based coverage.
 The results indicate that IPCW and AIPCW outperform the regression-based methods, though they exhibit slight deviations from the nominal level, with IPCW tending to overcover and AIPCW slightly undercovering, on average.
 These deviations are expected given the relatively small sample size, as our theoretical results hold asymptotically.
 Moreover, considering the low event rate in this dataset, the performance of our methods is strong.

-The OR-based evaluation approach (right panel) produces almost perfect coverage for the OR and COR methods.
+The OR-based evaluation approach (center panel) produces almost perfect coverage for the OR and COR methods.
 However, this result is a consequence of the fact that the coverage is computed using the same metric employed to estimate the LPBs.
 Specifically, for the OR method, by construction $\hat{S}_{T\mid X}(\hat{q}_{T\mid X}(\hat\beta\mid X_i)\mid X_i) = 1-\alpha$, since the conditional quantile is directly derived from the estimated survival curve.
 For COR, we observe a slight deviation from the target level due to the additional calibration step.
 Meanwhile, the IPCW and AIPCW methods continue to exhibit reasonable coverage even when evaluated using this alternative approach, further reinforcing their reliability.

-Additionally, for each split and test observation, we compute the estimated LPB.
-Figure \ref{fig:boxplot_lpb_ra} displays the distribution of LPBs across all test observations and splits for each of the four methods, showing comparable results across methods.
+Additionally, we compute the average estimated LPB values in the test set across the 100 cross-validation splits.
+The right panel of Figure~\ref{fig:coverage_boxplot_ra} displays the distribution of these mean LPB estimates for each of the four methods, showing comparable results across methods.
 IPCW tends to produce smaller LPBs than the others, reflecting a more conservative approach.